-A warm, delicious chocolate chip cookie may just be one of the most satisfying desserts out there, and one that pretty much every palate enjoys.
+A warm, delicious chocolate chip cookie is one of the most satisfying desserts out there, and one that pretty much every palate enjoys.
 Not everyone is an oatmeal raisin or sugar cookie lover, but we think most people would happily sink their teeth into a chocolate chip cookie.

 However, what if we told you that there's a way to amplify the flavor of this already delicious—albeit pretty standard—dessert?
 We consulted recipe developer and wellness writer Beth Lipton to see how she makes this a possibility with her secret hack to making the best chocolate chip cookies ever.

 What is the #1 ingredient you need to add to bake the best chocolate chip cookies?

 The trick to upgrading your usual chocolate chip cookie is combining darker chocolate with a hint of orange.

 "Straight-up chocolate chip cookies are one of my favorite treats.
 But if I want to add a twist, I'll put some grated orange zest in the batter, and I'll chop up a really dark chocolate bar (at least 70 percent cacao), instead of using semisweet chocolate chips," says Lipton.
 "I love that chocolate-orange combo, and the really deep, dark chocolate offsets the sweetness in the batter and the zing from the citrus."
 OK, anyone else's mouth watering uncontrollably right now?

 Seriously, just a touch of citrus is enough to elevate your cookies to the next level, and it's the one trick you'll want to always do moving forward.